Feel like you need to get your homemaking back on track? This solution will help so much!

 I’m giving myself a homemaking reset day.

-For one day, I’m setting everything else aside and focusing on tackling those mess magnets.
+For one day, I’m set everything else aside and focus on tackling those mess magnets.

 And I’ve planned a homemaking reset day every six weeks.